-This is just a guide as some of the meanings of these terms to occasionally change in different counties or different scenarios so we recommend that you always talk to your accountant prior to taking any action.
+This is just a guide as some of the meanings of these terms to occasionally change in different counties or different scenarios so we recommend that you always talk to your accountant before taking any action.

 If something is paid in arrears it is paid after the good is delivered or service is rendered.
-For example someone is usually paid salary in arrears at the end of the month in respect of work they've already done.
+For example, someone is usually paid a salary in arrears at the end of the month in respect of work they've already done.

 Assets are anything that could bring cash value to the person or company in the future.
 This could be goods intended to be sold, fixed assets like property or computer equipment, cash in the bank or money owed to the business.
 Your average small contractor business is likely to have assets made up of the cash in the bank + some computer equipment + trade debtors.

 An audit is an independent inspection and examination of your accounts and records but it's unlikely you'll need this.
 To need an audit you'll need to meet at least 2 of the following 3 criterion: 1.
 Annual turnover of at least £10.2m, 2.
 Assets worth more than £5.1m, 3. more than 50 employees.
 If your business is smaller than this you won't need to be audited.

 Bad debts occur when you invoice someone, they don't pay and they aren't likely to ever pay.
 In these cases, rather than keep the outstanding invoice in the accounts, the value is written off meaning an opposite and equal expense is added to the accounts to cancel the invoice out.